 Solo traveller tip: Relax and unwind in Cairns

 Cairns is the last stop on your Australia 1 month itinerary.
 Hopefully, you can take some time to relax and unwind before heading back home.

 Don’t have a whole month?
 Spend 10 days in East Coast Australia

 Are you ready to spend 4 weeks in Australia?

-If you have one month to travel in Australia, make sure to check out all the attractions mentioned in this blog so you can check off your Australian travel bucket list.
-But if you only have a few weeks, take a look at my 10-day itinerary where I condense the best of East Coast Australia into 10 days.
+If you can travel a month in Australia, make sure to check out all the attractions mentioned in this Australia solo travel itinerary so you can check off your Australian travel bucket list.
+But if you only have a few weeks, take a look at my 10-day itinerary where I condense the best of East Coast Australia itinerary into 10 days.